Skip to main content

 How do I find the SWIFT/BIC code for my bank?

-You can find the SWIFT code for your bank by looking it up on your bank's website.
-For your Grey Virtual foreign accounts, you can get the SWIFT/BIC code on your account details dashboard once you have requested and obtained your account.
+You can find your bank's SWIFT code by looking it up on its website.
+For your foreign accounts on Grey, you can get the SWIFT/BIC code on your account details dashboard once you have requested and obtained your account.

 Did this answer your question?